evvnt/engineering-blog/_posts/2022-11-10-hello-evvnt.markdown

 > This means all functional areas of the company as well as our Customers are informed about our philosophy, which allows us to manage external and internal expectations about software delivery deadlines, thus allowing us all to have fun while delivering high quality software.
 >
 > -Krishna Venkatraman, VP Product Management

+> For me Quality at Pace it's a tester's dream.
+In sprint based projects often testing time is sacrificied for the sake of meeting deadlines set by either
+> clients or managers without having a full analysis of what the software might need in the future.
+Using Quality at Pace philosophy allows Project Managers
+> flexibility to plan what is realistically going to be done based on what is really needed, it gives developers the time to write their best code with future
+> requirements in mind and not just fulfilling today's needs and getting over with it and with such putting the scalability of the project at risk, and most
+> importantly for me, it gives testers time to test thoroughly, making sure that this feature that is going to be delivered has the best quality achievable, also
+> giving developers time to make their best code reduces defects tremendously which at the end it does save time and effort in the future.
+>
+> -José Aceituno, Quality Assurance Engineer